xi1181/xi1181.github.io/README.md

   <a href="#arifszn"><img src="https://arifszn.github.io/assets/img/drop-shadow.png" width="50%" alt="Shadow"/></a>
 </p>

 **GitProfile** is an easy to use portfolio builder where you can create a portfolio page automatically by just providing your GitHub username.
+The project was originally built by [Arif](https://arifszn.github.io/gitprofile) and it is modified for use as a template for students of [The Young Maker](https://theyoungmaker.com/) to include Scratch projects as well.
 It is built using React.js on top of Vite.
 But it's not necessary to have knowledge on these to get you started.
 You can make your own copy with zero coding experience.

 **Features:**